47degrees/sbt-microsites/docs/src/main/tut/docs/getting-started.md

  - export PATH=${PATH}:./vendor/bundle
 ```

-This is needed in order to install and be able to use `jekyll` gem from other parts of your project.
-We have to do it in the Travis `install` section:
+This is needed in order to install and be able to use the `jekyll` gem from other parts of your travis descriptor file.
+Once, we have the `/vendor/bundle` path in the Travis `PATH` env variable, we have to install the gem in the `install` travis section:

 ```
 install: